 If you’re interested in installing IIPImage on your own servers, you should read this section first.

 The IIPImage server is a feature-rich high performance imaging server designed for streaming extremely high resolution images.
-In addition, it is capable of handling advanced image features such as 16 bit colour depth, CIELAB colorimetric images and scientific imagery such as multispectral or hyperspectral images.
+In addition, it is capable of handling advanced image features such as 16 and 32 bits per channel colour depths, CIELAB colorimetric images and scientific imagery such as multispectral or hyperspectral images and digital elevation maps.
 It is cross platform and works on Linux, Mac OS X, Windows, Solaris and various other UNIX type systems.
 You can either download a pre-built binary for your platform or compile yourself.

 The server is designed to be embedded into a web server as an FCGI service and is compatible with Apache, IIS, Lighttpd, Nginx, Myserver and probably many other web servers.
 Installation of IIPImage, therefore, requires you to have administration rights to your web server.

 Linux, Mac OS X or other UNIX style users should compile the server and follow the installation instructions here.

 Windows users should just download the binaries.
 It is also, of course, possible to build it yourself.
 The pre-built binary available for download has been built with the open source dev-c++ IDE and MinGW.

 To install with Apache on Windows, see this tutorial on how to install in 11 easy steps!.
 Note that with some versions of mod_fcgid, the path to the IIPImageServer executable should not contain spaces.
 If you find that the server is not working, try moving the fcgi-bin directory to somewhere like C:\fcgi-bin\

 OK, so you now have a working IIPImage server.
 You now need some images to serve.
 Images must be in a multi-resolution format such as TIFF or JPEG2000.
 For details on how to correctly generate and host your images, see the documentation on images.